Can an Anti-de Sitter Vacuum in the Dark Energy Sector Explain JWST High-Redshift Galaxy and Reionization Observations?: Introduction

-In this work, we focus on modifications to the dark energy sector, which affects the cosmic expansion history $H(z)$.
-The rate of expansion sets the Hubble drag, which resists the gravitational collapse of density perturbations into the halos that host galaxies \cite{Peebles1980_Book, Peacock1999_Textbook, Dodelson2020_Textbook, Padmanabhan2002_TextbookVol3}.
-While the positive cosmological constant in $\Lambda$CDM successfully drives late-time acceleration, it is plagued by theoretical issues like the fine-tuning and coincidence problems \cite{Weinberg1989, Padmanabhan2003_Review}.
-Furthermore, constructing a stable, positive vacuum energy (a de Sitter vacuum) is notoriously difficult within string theory \cite{Danielsson2018, Vafa2005, Palti2019, Agrawal2018, Obied2018, Cicoli2019, Cicoli2022}.
-In contrast, potentials featuring a negative minimum, an Anti-de Sitter (AdS) vacuum, arise more naturally \cite{Maldacena1999}.
-Consequently, in the literature, cosmological models featuring a composite dark energy sector with a negative cosmological constant ($\Lambda < 0$), supplemented by a dynamical scalar field ($\phi$), have been advanced as attractive alternatives that can satisfy the late-time acceleration constraints as well as remain consistent with other low redshift cosmological observations \cite{Cardenas2003, Dutta2018, Visinelli2019, DiValentino2021Entrp, Akarsu2020, Calderon2021, AnjanSen2023, Adil2023, Adil2024, Wang2025PhRvD, Mukherjee2025}.
+In this work, we focus on modifications to the dark energy sector that, in turn, also affect the cosmic expansion history $H(z)$.
+The rate of expansion sets the Hubble drag, which resists the gravitational collapse of density perturbations and therefore regulates the formation of dark matter haloes -- the sites where galaxies eventually form \citep{Peebles1980_Book, Peacock1999_Textbook, Dodelson2020_Textbook, Padmanabhan2002_TextbookVol3}.
+While the positive cosmological constant in $\Lambda$CDM successfully explains the observed late-time acceleration of the Universe, it is plagued by theoretical issues like the fine-tuning and coincidence problems \citep{Weinberg1989, Padmanabhan2003_Review}.
+Furthermore, constructing a stable, positive vacuum energy (a de Sitter vacuum) is notoriously difficult within string theory \citep{Danielsson2018, Vafa2005, Palti2019, Agrawal2018, Obied2018, Cicoli2019, Cicoli2022}.
+In contrast, dark energy field potentials featuring a negative minimum -- corresponding to an Anti–de Sitter (AdS) vacuum or equivalently, a negative cosmological constant -- arise more naturally in scenarios motivated by string theory and the AdS/CFT correspondence \citep{Maldacena1999}, and therefore constitute an interesting theoretically well-motivated possibility.
+In fact, recently \citet{Demirtas} have shown that a small but negative cosmological constant, with an appropriate order of magnitude so as to be cosmologically relevant at the present epoch, can be obtained within certain versions of supersymmetric string theory.
+Moreover, scalar field dark energy models with a negative (AdS) minima have also been studied in the context of gravitational effective field theory with holographic duals \citep{Antonini:2022fna}, where they have been shown to provide an excellent fit to cosmological observations \citep{VanRaamsdonk:2023ion}, as well as in the context of the minisuperspace model, where our Universe is merging with baby universes \citep{Muralidharan:2024hsc}.
+Beyond their theoretical appeal, such models also have profound implications for the finite lifetime of the Universe, as investigated recently in \citep{Luu:2025dax}.
+Consequently, cosmological models featuring a composite dark energy sector with a negative cosmological constant ($\Lambda < 0$), supplemented by a dynamical scalar field ($\phi$) with positive energy density, have been increasingly advocated in the literature as attractive alternatives that can satisfy the late-time acceleration constraints as well as remain consistent with other low redshift cosmological observations \citep{Cardenas2003, Dutta2018, Visinelli2019, DiValentino2021Entrp, Akarsu2020, Calderon2021, AnjanSen2023, Adil2023, Adil2024, Wang2025PhRvD, Mukherjee2025}.